 During the Civil War, an irritant to the town was a Confederate Colonel named William Thomas, who was ordered to guard a salt-peter (gun powder) mine.
 Before he took his post, he sent a Cherokee infantry group into town to raid them for supplies.
 Union forces booted him out of the make-shift fort around the mine.
 Not keen on defeat Thomas continuously raided the village until the Union troops grew tired of it and quickly attacked, leaving Thomas shot and stabbed 23 times.
 It's said he still roams the woods looking for the fort that no longer exists.

-Book your spot for the Gatlinburg Ghost Tour.
+Book your spot for the Gatlinburg Haunts ghost Tour with US Ghost Adventures at www.usghostadventures.com.
 You may be scared, but you won't be sorry!

 The Gatlinburg Space Needle

 Ghost tours are held nightly, rain or shine.